Sedation Dentistry Near You

 The purpose of sedation dentistry is simple: to keep patients comfortable when they come in to receive treatment.
 Such measures can be used in a variety of instances, including, but certainly not limited to the following:

 - Dentophobia (aka the fear of going to the dentist).

 - You’re undergoing a long or invasive treatment.

 - You have sensitive teeth.

 - A patient has special needs.

 Also known as sleep dentistry, these measures are safe for patients of any age.
-All dentists can provide sedation medication aside from general anesthesia.

 For more information about sedation dentistry near you, set up an appointment with your dentist.
 They will address any questions that you might have about the process.